 Applicability to the United States and Florida

 Bullying – especially cyberbullying – is a growing problem in the United States.
 Several high-profile cases have demonstrated the terrible and sometimes fatal consequences of bullying.
 Many children and teens have easy access to the Internet and possess savvy in using social media sites with false personas or while remaining anonymous.
 This skill set makes it easy for these children to bully and taunt their peers.
 In some of these cases, lawsuits have been filed against the bully’s parents for failing to properly supervise their child’s behavior.
-“Failing to supervise” a child liability claims allege that parents acted negligently or carelessly in the way they supervise their child’s activities.
+“Failing to supervise” child liability claims allege that parents acted negligently or carelessly in the way they supervise their child’s activities.

 It is important to read your homeowner’s insurance policy.
 Although the Unifund case was decided in Canada, the Unifund case illustrates a potential approach that a Florida insurer might employ to avoid covering a bullying liability claim.
 Even if your policy contains a provision indicating the insurer will defend and indemnify you in cases not involving an “intentional” or criminal act, the insurer may still attempt to frame any negligence lawsuit as being based on an “intentional” act.
-In such an event, the assistance of a Florida homeowner’s insurance claim attorney can be especially helpful.
+In such an event, the assistance of an experienced Florida homeowner’s insurance claims attorney can be especially helpful.